moson-mo/goaurrpc/BENCHMARKS.md

 * "search" lookup: **~52x** faster (**853.02** r/s vs. **16.35** r/s)

 Now these benchmarks have been performed on a pretty low-spec machine.
 Doing the same on a more performing machine should show even better results.

+The "search" lookup is measured without utilizing the "search cache feature".
+Some "cache enabled" benchmarks will follow soon...

 ##### Type "suggest"